fwte/webhook-spammer/readme.md

 this tool will always be public, and if you know anyone that is selling this tool please make an issue for this repository with proof.

 # goal
-5+ reactions = release of v1.0.1 / a version which can work with multiple webhooks, proxy, etc
+5+ stars = release of v1.0.1 / a version which can work with multiple webhooks, proxy, etc

 # final note
 i am not responsible for anything that happens or results in you using this tool.